dazuma/erl2ex/README.md

 ### Known issues

-*   Redefining a macro results in an Elixir compiler error.
 *   Macro defines do not work with guard fragments, i.e. expressions delimited by commas or semicolons.
 See examples in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_tokenizer.erl.
 *   Macro defines do not work when generating multiple (comma-delimited) lines of a function definition.
 *   Defining a macro that attempts to assign to a substitution results in an exception. e.g. `-define(A(X), X = 1).` should be legal.
 This may also run into problems because Elixir's macros are hygenic.